openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 parameters with the same name.

-As a lambda expression is evaluated, the values of actual argument expressions initialize the newly created parameter variables (each of the declared type) before the execution of the lambda body.
+As a lambda expression is evaluated, the values of actual argument expressions initialize the newly created parameter variables of the declared type before the execution of the lambda body.

 .. index::
    lambda signature